-The Pursuit of Love has brought some romance and glamour to our Sunday nights after just one episode of the new BBC1 period drama.
+The Pursuit of Love has brought some romance and glamour to our Sunday nights after just one episode of the period drama.

 The star-studded series, set in the 1920s and 1930s, follows the lives of spirited Linda Radlett (Downton Abbey's Lily James) and her more reserved cousin and best friend Fanny Logan (Emily Beecham) as they come of age and dream of meeting their perfect man.

-Here are a few things we love from episode one...
+Here are some of the things we loved in episode one...

 Linda and Fanny's friendship in The Pursuit of Love

 Linda and Fanny are inseparable, and while this might be a story about the journey to true love, it is also a story about their friendship and devotion to one another as they navigate their way through coming of age.

 From childhood adventures to plotting their escape from the family home as teenagers, the pair have grown up doing everything together.

 Episode one even saw Linda hiding in a linen cupboard with Fanny, (something that she has been doing throughout her childhood) while she was meant to be at her own wedding breakfast... proving that while the girls' might vow to find true love, their friendship is more important than any man they'll ever meet.